Publications & Research

 Dr. Ahmed received her BFA and MFA in Graphic Design at Howard University, Washington DC, and earned her doctorate in Mass Communications and Media Studies at Howard.
 She was also a Savannah College of Art and Design (SCAD) Rising Star.
 Her research interests include typeface persona, responsible design, and visual communication in politics.
 Her dissertation investigated the use of Gotham in Obama’s 2008 presidential campaign.

 Dr. Ahmed’s portfolio includes a wide variety of print media ranging from corporate branding, publication design, to event branding and promotion, as well as website design and development.
 For over six years, Dr. Ahmed served as Webmaster and designer within the largest academic unit of Howard University implementing creative intelligence and best practices into innovative print and web solutions.
 She was lead designer with several client organizations in the DC area including the Embassy of Jamaica and the Embassy of Trinidad and Tobago.
 Early in her career, as an intern at Lonsdale, Saatchi & Saatchi, she worked on campaigns for Absolut and Hilton.
 Her graphic work is bold, clean, typographically-focused and she is driven by a passion for functionality and the unanticipated in design.

 Dr. Ahmed is a globe trotter and values immersion in diverse cultures.
-She has traveled extensively from Egypt to Europe, Mideast to Japan, Southeast Asia and throughout the US and Caribbean, and hasn’t seen near enough of the world yet.
+She has traveled from Egypt to Europe, Mideast to Japan, Southeast Asia and throughout the US and Caribbean, and hasn’t seen near enough of the world yet.